 BGB sources its salmon primarily from New Zealand, Chile and Norway.
 This is then processed into hot or cold smoked salmon.
-Meanwhile, Akaroa's fresh chilled salmon and smoked products are sourced from its own farms.

 Key Fishing Areas - Tuna

 A key resource or catching area for tuna is the Pacific Ocean.
 According to the Western and Central Pacific Fisheries Commission's (WCPFC) Tuna Fisheries Yearbook 2018, world tuna catch in 2018 from this fishing area accounted for almost 67% of global tuna catch.
 The Western Pacific Ocean accounted for 54% of the total, while the Eastern Pacific Ocean accounted for another 13% of the global tuna catch.
 The Pacific Ocean is followed by the Indian Ocean and accounts for 23% of the catch with the Atlantic Pacific accounting for the balance of 11%.